 59. You can visit a few beautiful cities in the state of Guanajuato in one trip.
 San Miguel de Allende is one of my favorite places in Mexico that I’ve been to.
 The city of Guanajuato is packed with history, culture, and colorful buildings.
 Leon is also a really cool city worth a few days of your time.

 60. Head to Puebla for a few days from Mexico City or stop there on the way to Oaxaca.
 Eat mole, take in the volcanoes that surround the city and head to the Great Pyramid of Cholula, Pirámide Tepanapa.
 This pyramid is actually the widest in the world.
 The whole town of Cholula is worth a visit.

-61. Guadalajara is meant to be an awesome city.
-It’s the second largest in the country and is the birthplace of both tequila and mariachi music.
+61. Guadalajara is an awesome city.
+It’s the second-largest in the country and is the birthplace of both tequila and mariachi music.
 So if you want a city experience that’s packed with culture, this is a great place to head.

 62. For a truly off the beaten path trip, check out Morelia in Michoacan.
 Jessica over at Curiosity Travels wrote about her time in Morelia and what a great experience it was and I’ve been intrigued ever since.

 63. While you’re in Mexico City you definitely need to check out Teotihuacan.
 These pyramids are absolutely incredible and were once home to a civilization that is even older than the Aztecs.

 64. San Luis Potosi is a place that doesn’t get enough credit.
 The city and state with the same name are both home to a lot of history and some seriously awesome natural beauty.
 A trip to this region wouldn’t be complete without a trip to the Cascada de Tamul.